jonnyabrams/CV/README.md

 _Writer/editor_

 - Creating and running new websites for Sinton Media Ltd using contacts and expertise from previous experience
-- Writing daily articles reflecting current trends and breaking news stories
-- Taking the lead on every aspect of interviews, from sourcing and conducting them through to transcription and publishing
-- Researching data to compile score predictions and fantasy football tips as weekly features
-- Procuring, mentoring and coordinating freelance writers joining the team
 - Maintaining a presence on various social media platforms to promote content and monitor viral trends
 - Using SEO to maximise incoming traffic and Google rankings
 - Negotiating with prospective advertisers and affiliates